skovmand/fh4-car-class-finder/README.md

 ## Install dependencies

+Make sure [Elm 0.19.1](https://guide.elm-lang.org/install/elm.html) is installed globally.
+Then install the javascript dependencies:

 ```
-# Install uglify (in a separate folder, just to minimize the js build)
+# Install uglify (in a separate folder, just used to minimize the js build)
 cd uglifyjs
 npm ci
 cd ..